-Here we describe a two-stage demographic model with density dependence and interannual variability following Johnson et. al. (2020) with modifications noted in Dyson et al. (2022).
+Here we describe a two-stage demographic model with density dependence and interannual variability following Johnson et. al. (2020) with modifications noted in Hughes et al. (2025) and Dyson et al. (2022).
 Demographic rates vary with disturbance as estimated by Johnson et. al. (2020).
+A detailed description of the model is provided in Hughes et al. (2025) Section 2.4.

 demographicCoefficients()